tarneaux/triboard/README.md

 ./build.sh # Automatically update the PCB and reopen pcbnew whenever config.yaml changes
 ```

+Here are some things you may want to change:
+- Vertical stagger values, defined in the `units` section at the top of the file.
+- Hotswappability: I couldn't make the board support both hot-swap sockets and direct switch soldering.
+Search for `hotswap` in `config.yaml` and adjust accordingly.

 ## Routing

 To make the routing process easier, you can route a single key (diode to via and vias to hotswap socket pads), select all traces (by filtering the selection from the right-click menu) and paste those traces for each key.
 Then connect the rest according to the KiCad nets as usual.

+## Where's the build guide?

+As of now I haven't written a build guide.
+If you want to build this keyboard, just [get in touch with me](https://tarneo.fr) and I'll be happy to give you a parts list and some basic instructions.

+If you've already built other keyboards yourself, here are some specificities of this one:
+- Before soldering the XIAO in, bridge the `[> ]`-shaped pads below it (on the same side of the PCB, so that the XIAO covers the bridged pads).
+- When soldering the XIAO, use a short length of insulated wire to connect the battery pad on the PCB (just above the top pinky key) to the positive battery pad below the XIAO.
+This applies only to wireless builds.

 ## Credits